Blackstock Triangle Gardeners

 and neighbours were then all set for growing their vegetables.

-Islington council were so impressed with our project that they asked us to be a part of their entry into both ‘London in Bloom’ and ‘Britain in Bloom’ and helped us to green-up our area by edging 15 tree pits, so that with a deeper pit we could plant up perennials.
-They also generously donated some money to buy plants for the tree pit
+Islington council were so impressed with our project that they asked us to be a part of their entry into both ‘London in Bloom’ and ‘Britain in Bloom’ and helped us to green-up our area by edging 15 tree pits with metal Everedge edging, enabling us to plant up perennials as well as annual seeds.
+They also generously donated some money to buy plants for the tree pits.

 Many residents also bought plants and enthusiastically took ownership of a tree pits.